ryantd42/NY-Legislative-Git/2023/S3477A-2023/bill.md

   ___________

- Introduced  by Sen. STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee on Education
+ Introduced  by Sen. STAVISKY -- read twice and ordered printed, and when printed to be committed to the Committee  on  Education  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN  ACT to amend the education law, in relation to background checks and fingerprinting; and to amend the social services law, in  relation  to statewide  central registry clearances by contracted service providers of student support services

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
 Subdivision  3  of  section 1125 of the education law, as amended by chapter 363 of the laws  of  2018,  is  amended  to  read  as
  follows:
   3. "Employee" shall mean any person: (i) who is receiving compensation from  a  school  or (ii) whose duties involve direct student contact and (a) who is  receiving  compensation  from  any  person  or  entity  that contracts  with a school to provide transportation services to children, or (b) who is an employee of a contracted  service  provider  or  worker placed  within  the school under a public assistance employment program, pursuant to title nine-B of article five of the social services law,  OR (C)  WHO  IS  RECEIVING  COMPENSATION  FROM  ANY  PERSON  OR ENTITY THAT CONTRACTS WITH  A  SCHOOL  TO  PROVIDE  STUDENT  SUPPORT  SERVICES,  and consistent  with  the  provisions  of  such  title  for the provision of services to such school, its students or employees, directly or  through contract.
   § 2.
 Paragraph (a-2) of subdivision 3 of section 2854 of the education
  law is amended by adding a new subparagraph (v) to read as follows:
-  (V) NOTWITHSTANDING ANYTHING TO THE  CONTRARY  IN  THIS  SECTION,  THE BOARD  OF  TRUSTEES OF A CHARTER SCHOOL SHALL NOT BE REQUIRED TO OVERSEE THE FINGERPRINTING PROCESS FOR EMPLOYEES OF A CONTRACTED SERVICE PROVID- ER OF STUDENT SUPPORT SERVICES SUCH AS, BUT NOT LIMITED  TO,  SUBSTITUTE TEACHERS,  SUBSTITUTE  TEACHER  AIDES,  SUBSTITUTE  NURSES,  EDUCATIONAL CONSULTANTS, TUTORS, SUBSTITUTE SCHOOL ADMINISTRATIVE SUPPORT AND  OTHER
+  (V) (1) NOTWITHSTANDING ANYTHING TO THE CONTRARY IN THIS SECTION, IF A SCHOOL  DISTRICT,  CHARTER  SCHOOL,  BOARD  OF  COOPERATIVE  EDUCATIONAL SERVICES, OR NON-PUBLIC AND PRIVATE ELEMENTARY OR SECONDARY  SCHOOL  HAS ENGAGED  A CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES, THEY

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01309-01-3
+  LBD01309-03-3
- S. 3477  2
+ S. 3477--A  2

+ MAY OPT TO ALLOW THE CONTRACTED SERVICE PROVIDER TO OVERSEE THE  FINGER- PRINTING PROCESS OF THE CONTRACTED SERVICE PROVIDER'S EMPLOYEES.
- TEMPORARY STUDENT SERVICES PROFESSIONALS, SO LONG AS THEY HAVE ENGAGED A CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES WHO HAS COMPLIED WITH THE FINGERPRINTING REQUIREMENTS ELSEWHERE IN THIS CHAPTER.
+  (2)  ANY  SCHOOL DISTRICT, CHARTER SCHOOL, BOARD OF COOPERATIVE EDUCA- TIONAL SERVICES, OR  NON-PUBLIC  AND  PRIVATE  ELEMENTARY  OR  SECONDARY SCHOOL  THAT OPTS IN SHALL NOT BE REQUIRED TO OVERSEE THE FINGERPRINTING PROCESS FOR EMPLOYEES  OF  A  CONTRACTED  SERVICE  PROVIDER  OF  STUDENT SUPPORT  SERVICES  SUCH  AS,  BUT  NOT  LIMITED TO, SUBSTITUTE TEACHERS, SUBSTITUTE TEACHER AIDES, SUBSTITUTE  NURSES,  EDUCATIONAL  CONSULTANTS, TUTORS,  SUBSTITUTE  SCHOOL  ADMINISTRATIVE  SUPPORT AND OTHER TEMPORARY STUDENT  SERVICES  PROFESSIONALS,  SO  LONG  AS  THEY  HAVE  ENGAGED  A CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES WHO HAS COMPLIED WITH THE FINGERPRINTING REQUIREMENTS ELSEWHERE IN THIS CHAPTER.
   §  3.
 Paragraph (a) of subdivision 30 of section 305 of the education